 An’ if aw gan back tiv Elsdon,

 The De’il may carry me.

 Its occupants once included the Reverend Charles Dodgson, a tutor of the Duke of Northumberland’s son.
-He was also the Great Grandfather of Lewis Carroll.
+He was also the great grandfather of Lewis Carroll.
 Dodgson was rector here between 1762 and 1765.

-Another notable feature of Elsdon are the two curious hills at the northern end of the village which mark the site of an old Motte and Bailey castle.
+Another notable feature of Elsdon are the two curious hills at the northern end of the village which mark the site of an old motte and bailey castle.
 Tomlinson’s Guide to Northumberland (1888) suggested that the earthworks were some kind of Celtic tribal capital at the time of the Roman occupation.
 There are certainly a number of ancient British camps and settlements in the vicinity of Elsdon.

-In later times a Norman castle was built on top of these earthworks which became the home of the Umfravilles, Norman Lords of Redesdale.
-This family were heavily involved in many a border raid into Scotland and had a reputation which earned members of the family names like Robin ‘Mend the Market’ – a reference to the destruction of Scottish towns.
+Th Umfraville family were heavily involved in many a border raid into Scotland and had a reputation which earned members of the family names like Robin ‘Mend the Market’ – apparently this was a reference to the destruction of Scottish towns.